serde-rs/serde-rs.github.io/_src/README.md

 - [Pickle], a format common in the Python world.
 - [RON], a Rusty Object Notation.
 - [BSON], the data storage and network transfer format used by MongoDB.
+- [Avro], a binary format used within Apache Hadoop, with support for schema definition.
 - [URL], the x-www-form-urlencoded format.
 - [XML], the flexible machine-friendly W3C standard.
   *(deserialization only)*